-But what is color analysis in the first place?
+But what exactly is color analysis?

 The different seasons and their sub-seasons:

 WINTER: Deep; Cool; Bright; Pure